bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 Who doesn't love maps?
 [This tutorial](https://blog.ng-book.com/angular-and-google-maps-a-tutorial/) teaches you to create interactive Google Maps powered by Angular.
 That's a pretty cool idea!

 The tutorial walks you through instantiating the map, geocoding by address and location, working with markers, and programmatically adjusting the radii (plural for radius, of course) of circles for location.
-There’s also [a GitHub repo](https://github.com/bodrovis/GoogleMapsAngular) where you can snag the code.
+There's also [a GitHub repo](https://github.com/bodrovis/GoogleMapsAngular) where you can snag the code.

 The written tutorial is pretty comprehensive.
 It runs at about a 9-minute read, but of course, you'll spend much longer implementing the code.
 I love this tutorial because it gave you all the code, but also explained what the code was doing, why it was important, and even how you could tweak it yourself.